-So how can you increase the good bacteria in your body and give your microbiome a healthy boost?
+So how can you restore healthy gut flora, increase the good bacteria in your body, and give your microbiome a healthy boost?
 Here are some tips to get your gut going:

 Increase your fibre intake

 Aim for more than 40g per day, which is about double the current averages.
 Fibre intake has been shown to reduce heart disease and some cancers, as well as reduce weight gain.